WildCodeSchool/symfony-dev-deploy/README.md

    2. [Download updates of our app](#download-updates-of-our-app)
    3. [Update dependencies and rebuild assets](#update-dependencies-and-rebuild-assets)
    4. [Update database structure & clearing cache](#update-database-structure--clearing-cache)

+## Important notice

+Configuration scripts for dev & deploy environments are meant to be executed after fresh installation of each OS.

+Their purpose in not to be bullet-proof neither to handle all cases (we will not build a new MAMP/XAMPP).
+They are just here to get started quickly as they just execute the exact same commands listed in "manual configuration" sections.

+**So, if you have any trouble a non fresh-installed machine, please use "manual configuration" sections to complete your installation environment process.**

 ## Quickstart